2000-2002: My Life on Moskowskaya Street, Azov, Russia

 Then Dima dictated a few words to me with birthday wishes for Mama.
 He then spoke these words into a microphone.
 On her birthday, Mama was surprised in the morning with our birthday greeting on the radio during breakfast.
 She was very happy about it.

-Karaoke with Grandparents
+Karaoke

-At the end of autumn, Galja and Gogi came to visit from Uzbekistan for two weeks.
-I remember Masha, Galja, and I singing karaoke and dancing while our VCR played a song from the Bremen Town Musicians.
+At the end of autumn, Galya and Gogi came to visit from Uzbekistan for two weeks.
+I remember Masha, Galya, and I singing karaoke and dancing while our VCR played a song from the Bremen Town Musicians.
 Gogi mostly sat next to us, trying out different types of beer, with a broad grin on his face.
 In fact, he managed to try all the types of beer available in Azov in those two weeks.

-The Christmas Event
+Christmas

 In December, a special event took place at my school.
 In a small play, the students had to rescue Djed Moros (Father Frost) to receive Christmas presents.
 Several weeks before the event, the roles were assigned, and we memorized our lines.
 At home, my mother sewed a matching plush tail for me, which belonged to my role as the villain, a wolf.
 In the play, I tried to eat a friend of Pinocchio who was wandering alone.
 But she was saved in time by Pinocchio and his friends, who pulled a sack over my head.
+I act a wolf at school.

 A few days later, on December thirty-first, we were given presents at home.
 Djed Moros, who rang our doorbell and brought his Snegurochka, quickly turned out to be Dima.
 The Snegurochka, whom I saw for the first time, was a colleague of Dima's, whom Mama was sometimes jealous of.
 Because of her, there were occasional arguments between my parents.
 But on this holiday, Mama pretended that Snegurochka was a wonderful person.